atharvadnere/F1-Performance-Predictor/README.md

 1. Clone this repository
 2. Install the required libraries: `pip install pandas matplotlib scikit-learn`
 3. Make sure the CSV files are in the same folder as the notebook
-4. Open `f1_predictor.ipynb` and run all cells in order
+4. Open `f1_predictor.ipynb` in the "Data" folder and run all cells in order

 ## Results